pySTEPS/pysteps.github.io/index.md

 The tutorials are designed to be as self-explanatory as possible and to guide you through the basic functionalities of pySTEPS.
 To run the tutorials, follow the instructions below.

-## A. Download the input data
+### 1. Download the input data
 The data set containing four case studies for the tutorials can be downloaded from one of these sources:
 1. [Dropbox](https://www.dropbox.com/s/sowzh1kh02lu1fr/archive.zip?dl=0)
 2. [GoogleDrive](https://drive.google.com/open?id=1LytJ5b0PcBHE3zWS5CHJm1_QeWGZxZwd)

 Once downloaded, unzip the archive.zip file into a local folder on your machine.
 At the end of this step, you should obtain a folder containing two subfolders named *mch* and *fmi*.
+This directory must be set in the **data_paths.py** file before starting the tutorials.
+In that file you can also set the directory where to srite the pySTEPS output (figures, plots, forecasts, etc).

 Subfolders *mch* and *fmi* contain each two precipitation events.
 Each precipitation event includes a sequence of 40 radar precipitation fields.

-## B. Run the tutorial
+### 2. Run the tutorial
 Navigate to the tutorials module directory and open the first tutorial file with your preferred editor.
 Search the variable named *path_inputs*. **The path to the folder containing the input files needs to be copy/pasted to the variable at the beginning of each tutorial.**